-An explanatory note detailing the relationship between these data and other mortgage statistics published by the Bank of England is available on their website.
+An explanatory note detailing the relationship between this data and other mortgage statistics published by the Bank of England is available on their website.

 Since the beginning of 2007, around 340 regulated mortgage lenders and administrators have been required to submit a Mortgage Lending and Administration Return (MLAR) each quarter, providing data on their mortgage lending activities.

 The FCA and the Prudential Regulatory Authority (PRA) both have responsibility for the regulation of mortgage lenders and administrators so this data publication is joint.
-We publish these data every quarter.
+We publish this data every quarter.

 What’s included in the data